 The Government of South Africa: Overview

-The National Government of South Africa is comprised of Parliament, Cabinet and various Departments.
+The National Government of South Africa is comprised of Parliament, Cabinet and various Ministries.
 These components carry out functions as outlined in the Constitution and in legislation enacted by Parliament.

 - The Constitution of the Republic of South Africa

 - Official Languages

 The National Government Departments

 The Departments that make up the national administration are charged with implementing legislation and providing services to the public.

 Co-operative Governance and Traditional Affairs

 Employment and Labour